Shippable/docs/sources/ci/java-continuous-integration.md

 You can define any custom environment variables in the `env` section of your yml.
 Please read the [docs on Environment variables](env-vars/) for more information.

 ### Using desired version of modules

-In Shippable's [v7.1.4](http://docs.shippable.com/platform/runtime/machine-image/ami-v714/)  release, Gradle 4.10.3 & Ant 1.9.9 are installed.
-These versions not supported  work on OpenJdk7.
-To use Ant & Gradle in OpenJdk7, you can use `sdk` command to switch `Gradle` & `Ant` versions to 4.10.3 and 1.9.9 which are pre-installed on this image and are compatible with OpenJdk7
+In Shippable's [v7.1.4](/platform/runtime/machine-image/ami-v714/) release, Gradle 5.1 & Ant 1.10.1 are installed.
+These versions are not supported on openjdk7.
+To use Ant & Gradle in openjdk7, you can use `sdk` command to switch `Gradle` & `Ant` versions to 4.10.3 and 1.9.9 which are pre-installed on the image and compatible with openjdk7.

 Using openjdk7 with ant-